Snelling Ave North Improvements

 The City Council accepted the project Feasibility Report on April 12, 2021.
 The report outlines the recommended project components, costs, funding sources, and Public Comments up to the Public Improvement Hearing on April 26, 2021.
 A copy of the report is available here.

-To access a copy of the preliminary draft special assessment roll contained in the Feasibility Report, click here.
+Click here to access a copy of the Special Assessment Roll (PDF) contained in the Feasibility Report.